Jason7jl/SustainabilityShipmentService/README.md

 To make use of these benefits, the `ShipmentService` runs on Lambda, so you’re going to get first-first hand experience running a Lambda service!
-## Project Mastery Tasks

-These tasks are assigned in the appropriate module of the Sprint.

-Unlike other units, not all Mastery Tasks apply to the Unit Project here in Unit 3.
-Mastery Tasks 1 and 2 provide you with some experience and skills you may use when appropriate in this and subsequent units.
-Therefore the running, testing and grading of Mastery Tasks 1 and 2 are different that for the rest of the unit.

-Here is a summary of the Mastery Tasks and where they will be assigned:

-**Mastery Task 1: Testing the Waters** - Sprint 1, Module 2 - Overview of Remote Debuggung

-**Mastery Task 2: That Cloud Looks Like a Log** - Sprint 1, Module 2 - Logging to the Cloud

-**Mastery Task 3: Time is Marching On** - Sprint 1, Module 4 - Inheritance and Polymorphism

-**Mastery Task 4: Time is Still Marching On** - Sprint 2, Module 3 - Maps

-**Mastery Task 5: The Cost of Progress** - Sprint 2, Module 3 - Designing with Composition

-**Mastery Task 6: I Fits, I Sits** - Sprint 3, Module 1 - Exception Handling

-**Mastery Task 7: We Will Mock You** - Sprint 3, Module 3 - Mocking

-### Remember: Smile when you code! ###